balenaltd/handbook/Newbie-Services-Guide.md

 * db
 * haproxy

-These services augment the DevEnv so that it is self contained.
+These services augment the DevEnv so that it is self-contained.
 Therefore any data added to the system is local only.

-Almost every service starts via systemd (usually found in the `config/services` directory).
+Almost every service starts via `systemd` (usually found in the `config/services` directory).
 Additionally, `confd` is used to allow dynamic setting of script and environment vars based on known keys (`config/confd` directory, see also [here]( https://github.com/kelseyhightower/confd/blob/master/docs/quick-start-guide.md) for more information on `confd`).

 Every time you `vagrant up`, be aware that, apart from the initial VM creation, you'll need to do `fig start` again.